jhollinger/occams-record/README.md

 * OccamsRecord objects are **purely database rows** - they don't have any instance methods from your Rails models.
 * OccamsRecord queries must specify each association that will be used.
 Otherwise they simply won't be availble.

 For more on the rational behind OccamsRecord, see the Rational section at the end of the README.
-But in short, OccamsRecord is 3x-5x faster, uses 1/3 of the memory, and eliminates N+1 queries.
+But in short, OccamsRecord is 3x-5x faster, uses 1/3 of the memory, and eliminates the N+1 query problem.

 ## Usage